 I don’t actually consider this practice to be “fasting.”
-It’s really just “time-restricted eating,” and it’s a bizarre modern phenomenon that we must suggest to people that they stop grazing the entire 16 hours they are awake.
+It’s really just “time-restricted eating,” and it’s an odd modern phenomenon that we must suggest to people that they stop grazing the entire 16 hours they are awake.

 Since the dawn of man, people have eaten 2 or 3 meals a day, and have abstained for 12 to 16 hours.

-“Intermittent fasting” is simply eating breakfast, lunch, and dinner (some advocate for skipping one of those meals, usually breakfast), and not eating in between.
+“Intermittent fasting” is simply eating breakfast, lunch, and dinner (sometimes skipping one of these meals), and not eating in between.

 Time-Restricted Eating (TRE)

 This type of fasting diet is also gaining in popularity, and involves not eating for an extended period each day.
-The hours you abstain from food vary dramatically–anywhere from 12 to 20 hours, as recommended by various doctors and marketers of diet programs.
+The hours you abstain from food vary dramatically--anywhere from 12 to 20 hours.

 The Stages of Fasting

 It takes time for your body to go through the various fasting stages.
-After the first day or two, the body depletes its glycogen stores from the muscles and the liver—the stored carbohydrates that provide quick energy.
-It then begins consuming fat for its energy requirements as well as protein.
+After the first day or two, the body depletes its glycogen stores (the stored carbohydrates that provide quick energy) from the muscles and the liver.
+It then begins consuming fat for its energy requirements, as well as protein.